Masjed-e Jame Isfahan

 Site Today

-The Great Mosque’s urban integration has made it a pillar to the Isfahan community.
+The Great Mosque’s urban integration has made it a pillar of the Isfahan community.
 Sitting in the heart of the city, the mosque is mixed into the daily lives of the city's residents.
 It has become a centre for travel, trade, and everyday activity.
 Locals can be seen gathering with friends and family for picnics and evening strolls around the mosque.

 Today, Masjed-e Jāmé is located in the third-largest city in Iran and the provincial capital.
 Despite the urban development, the mosque transports visitors hundreds of years into the past, offering a fascinating insight into the heritage of Isfahan.
-The breathtaking structure symbolises resilience as it has withstood fires, earthquakes and hundreds of years of modifications.
+The breathtaking structure symbolises resilience as it has withstood fires, earthquakes, and hundreds of years of modifications.
 Its original beauty has been preserved and restored for future generations to enjoy.

 How to get there